ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

     introduced:

     * Only ``Multiplicity`` modifiers are permitted, and only in the places they're recognized.
-Any use of a modifier is an error.
+Any other use of a modifier is an error.

     * The kind of a modifier is determined by checking for ``Multiplicity``, not through synthesis.
 So ``Int %m -> Bool`` is forbidden with